 1.3 Describe actions following incurrence of a bad debt.

-Range may include but is not limited to – debrief, review, evaluation; minimum of one required.
+Range may include but is not limited to – communication, review, evaluation, specific bad debt provision, registering of defaults, write off of bad debt.

 1.4 Explain methods of recovering credit in terms of their advantages and disadvantages.

-Range methods may include but are not limited to – written communication, calls, collection visits;
+Range methods may include but are not limited to – written communication, calls, collection visits, outsourcing;

 minimum of two required.